Fauve Garden, history of a motif

 How is a collection created?

 The goal of our fabric collections is to allow you to sew Maison Fauve sewing patterns without worrying about making a mistake.
-And each season, the fabrics are combined with our models: the Soliflore blouse/dress, the dress version of the Vipère pattern and the Cicadella blouse are sewn beautifully in Jardin Fauve viscose poplin.
+And each season, the fabrics are combined with our models: the Soliflore blouse/dress, the dress version of the Vipère pattern and the Cicadella blouse are all beautifully sewn in Jardin Fauve viscose poplin.

 The Viper dress in Scarab Green Fawn Garden - The Soliflore dress in Ink Blue Fawn Garden - The Cicadella blouse in Cherry Red Fawn Garden